Math

 Returns the floor modulus of the long and int arguments.

-The floor modulus is x - (floorDiv(x, y) * y), has the same sign as the divisor y, and is in the range of -abs(y) < r < +abs(y).
+The floor modulus is r = x - (floorDiv(x, y) * y), has the same sign as the divisor y or is zero, and is in the range of -abs(y) < r < +abs(y).

 The relationship between floorDiv and floorMod is such that: